 6. You are always trying to take control

-7. Your needs always come ‘first’
+7. Your needs always come first

-8. You guilt trip your partner frequently
+8. You guilt-trip your partner frequently

 9. You are a pro at manipulating your partner

-Related reading: 22 bad habits that ruin a relationship
+Related Reading: 22 bad habits that ruin a relationship

 10. You are always competing against your partner

 If your partner gets a new job or a good paycheck, you don’t feel happy but rather focus on how to beat him or her.
-Simply put, you feel jealous.
-When you are having a hard time at work, you expect your partner to pitch in even at the cost of their own work or priorities.
+Simply put, you see them as a competitor, rather than a partner.
+Not only that, when you are having a hard time at work, you expect your partner to pitch in even at the cost of their own work or priorities.

 11. You have trust issues